RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Need for Speed Carbon (NTSC-U) [RNSE69]/Drift Codes (3 Codes).md

 <details>
 <summary>Toggle Drift Camera On/Off</summary>

-You can toggle drift camera (zoomed out cam) on and off by pressing 2 and A.
+You can toggle drift camera (zoomed out and focusing on turns) on and off by pressing 2 and A.

 You can change toggle button by replacing F6FF0900 by YYYYZZZZ, where ZZZZ is button and YYYY is ZZZZ - FFFF